cisagov/ScubaGear/docs/adr/0001-scuba-diff.md

   `New-Report`, which requires live-run artifacts (provider/Rego JSON, parsed baselines) that do not exist in a post-hoc context.
 - `DiffResults.json` commits to `SchemaVersion: "1.0"` from day one.
-The `Fail → Fail`-only annotation scope and the single-entry alias map are the most likely areas to grow; both can expand additively.
+The `Fail → Fail`-only annotation scope is the most likely area to grow; it can expand additively.
 - Unknown `Result` values are handled as `Other` with both literals preserved, so new status strings never crash the diff.